 Europe is a safe zone

-Over 95% of the 234 cities considered ‘extreme risk’ in the CCVI are in Africa and Asia, compounding fears that the world’s poorest countries are set to pay the highest price of climate change.
+Over 95% of the 234 cities most affected by climate change and considered ‘extreme risk’ in the CCVI are in Africa and Asia, compounding fears that the world’s poorest countries with the greatest rates of urbanisation are set to pay the highest price of climate change.
 The scale of the risk could threaten the capital flows that have streamed into these markets to take advantage of burgeoning economies, emerging consumers and cheap labour.

 At the other end of the spectrum, 86% of the 292 ‘low risk’ cities are located in Europe and the Americas.
 The five cities considered most insulated from the impacts of climate change in the CCVI, Glasgow, Belfast, Edinburgh, Preston and Middlesbrough, are all located in the UK.

-African / Asian cities on the climate front line
+African / Asian cities most affected by climate change

 The relationship between climate change vulnerability and rates of population growth is strong.
 The highest risk cities already lack adequate healthcare services and disaster mitigation systems and have highly vulnerable populations.
 The strain on essential services will intensify as populations continue to rise.